jordomck/507final/readme.md

 After obtaining data about every player in the league, I obtain information about the 20 teams in the league.

-The second phase of my project is finding out the coordinates of all the players' hometowns and all of the teams' home markets.
-To accomplish this, I used the Google Places API and ran searches for all of the cities.
+The second phase of my project is finding out the latitude and longitude of all the players' hometowns and all the teams' home stadiums.
+To accomplish this, I used the Google Places API.

-All information from my requests to the OverwachLeague.com and the Google Places API are cached, but also are built into a relational database.
+All information from my requests to the OverwachLeague.com and the Google Places API are cached, but also are built into an SQL relational database.

 This database has three tables:
 Players [Id, Name, Tag, TeamId, CityId, Role, HomeCountry]